 How to deal with spring and summer allergies

 Spring and summer may bring warm weather, but they also bring the infamous pollens and molds that prevent some people from enjoying the seasons.
-UChicago Medicine sat down with allergy expert Christina Ciaccio, MD, MSc, interim chief of allergy/immunology and pulmonology, to find out what people need to know about taking care of themselves during the coming allergy seasons.
+Here are a few things to know to prepare for coming allergy seasons.

 What are the most common spring and summer allergies?
 How do the two seasons differ in terms of allergies?